anandapte9/aws-kube-cloudformation/README.md

 Mandatory Pre-requisites:
 - You must have a valid AWS account.
 (You can create an account if you don't have one here - https://aws.amazon.com/free/?sc_channel=PS&sc_campaign=acquisition_AU&sc_publisher=google&sc_medium=cloud_computing_b&sc_content=aws_generic_e&sc_detail=aws%20console&sc_category=cloud_computing&sc_segment=141366462134&sc_matchtype=e&sc_country=AU&s_kwcid=AL!4422!3!141366462134!e!!g!!aws%20console&ef_id=WzSKwgAAAKjTwgu9:20180715212230:s )

-- You should have aws cli installed on your system and configured to use access key and secret key for your account.
+- You should have aws cli installed on your system and configured to use access key and secret key for your user account.
+(Your user should have Full access to Cloudformation, access to S3 bucket and Lambda functions) Following this link if you don't have aws cli configured - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 "Nice to haves":
 - I always use Atom editor with cloud formation yaml plug-in installed.
 It just suits me well.
 However you are welcome to use any editor of your choice.